paulinasztern/Portfolio/README.md

 # Tools
 -Jira
 - know how to create bug reports
-- able to create projects and track their progress
+- able to create and configuration projects and track their progress
+- SCRUM, KANBAN

 -TestLink